Murder of Cecilia Strzyzowski: Details of the disappearance

-On 1 June 2023, Cecilia had a video call with her mother Gloria Romero and told her that she would have a trip to Ushuaia with her partner César Sena.
+On 1 June 2023, Cecilia had a video call with her mother Gloria Romero and told her that she was going on a trip to Ushuaia with her partner César Sena.
 The stated reason was for a job opportunity.
 The job opportunity as the reason for the trip was confirmed by Cecilia's psychologist.
-That same afternoon Cecilia was seen leaving her aunt's house in Resistencia with César Sena.
-At that moment, she was wearing light grey sweatpants, a dark grey jacket, and grey sneakers with pink details.
+That same afternoon Cecilia was seen leaving her aunt's house in Resistencia with César Sena, wearing light grey sweatpants, a dark grey jacket, and grey sneakers with pink details.
 In turn, Sena carried a partially empty red backpack.
-According to a relative of Cecilia, she was nervous at that moment and when questioned about the lack of luggage, he responded that he would "buy clothes in Buenos Aires".
+According to a relative of Cecilia, she seemed nervous, and when questioned about the lack of luggage, César responded that he would "buy clothes in Buenos Aires".
 In Resistencia the average temperature in June was 15 °C and in Ushuaia it was 2 °C. According to her mother they should have taken a plane to Buenos Aires from Corrientes to make the trip.
 Strzyzowski and Sena left together in a white Toyota Hilux pickup truck.
 However, the precise details of its whereabouts and the circumstances surrounding its disappearance have not yet been clarified.

 On 5 June, two anonymous people posing as investigative agents approached Cecilia's family and provided information from a neighbour in the Emerenciano neighborhood who suggested that something had happened to her.
 Despite the family's attempts to communicate with Cecilia by telephone, they only received written messages in response saying that her cell phone had been broken.
 Upon requesting a voice message, they received old audio, which caused further concern.
-Later, Cecilia's aunt Mercedes, communicated by messages with César, who stated that she was in Ushuaia with Cecilia, but that he had gone out with her lover.
+Later, Cecilia's aunt Mercedes, exchanged messages with César, who stated that he was in Ushuaia with Cecilia, but that she had gone out with her lover.
 Subsequently, communication was completely broken and no further contact was made.

 The next day, a security camera captured Cecilia entering the Sena house at 9:15, but her departure was not recorded.
 The cell signal on Cecilia's phone was activated for the last time in a field near the Tres Horquetas area near Resistencia.

 Investigators were unable to find evidence of the existence of the alleged trip, suspecting that Sena had deceived Cecilia and her mother, Gloria Romero, to commit the crime.